Kader Group

 Kader Industrial Company Limited was founded in Hong Kong in 1948 by Ting Hsiung Chao.
 It was listed on the Hong Kong Stock Exchange in 1985 and presently trades under the name of "Kader Holdings Company Limited".

 The company today is one of the world's largest manufacturers of toy and hobby railways, and also has wider manufacturing interests as well as substantial investments in property.
-The vision of Mr. Ting Hsiung Chao is shared by the Ting family, which continues to lead the Kader Group.
+The Ting family continues to lead Kader Group.

 Kader's initial focus product was to manufacture plastic flashlights, which at the time were a novelty.

 Present day

 Today the companies main facilities are located in Dongguan, PRC.
 Manufacturing operations are divided into two categories Original Design Manufacturer (the contract manufacturing of goods for the brand/design owner); and manufacturing of precision model railroads designed and marketed by Kader group companies.
 ODM customers have included toys for Disney, Hasbro and Mattel; and electrical goods housings for National Panasonic.